050011-code/ApplyCustomCSS/README.md

 # ApplyCustomCSS
-Javascript function to apply CSS to the DOM by passing in selector and properties
+Javascript function to apply CSS to the DOM by passing in selector and properties.

-### Usage:
+## Usage:
 Link to the raw github file and then use the function in your code.

 #### Arguments